 The German industrialist Dr. Gustav Mez acquires the castle and realises the last transformation and extensive renovation.
 The original stair tower is replaced by a spacious staircase and the „turquoise bath“ with its historic Persian glaze technique is installed.
 In 1906, Mez founded the innovative „Mercedes Bureau-Maschinen GmbH„ (Mercedes office machines Ltd.), that produced typewriters and calculating machines.
 The latter were being produced in the former GDR until the 1980s.
 At the end of the 1950s, the Mez family has to give up the castle.

 During the following decades with mostly speculative interests, the castle decays more and more, the park is only treated as building land reserve.
 A growing interest of the population in the protection of the English landscape park are partly taken into account for the communal planning which ensures the public access to the park.

-The Mijnssen family awakens the castle Wartegg from its decades-long deep slumber: They acquire the castle and most of the English landscape park eastward and carefully renovate the premises to bring out a sustainable, modern hotel with an exquisite historic garden-fresh gastronomy.
+The Mijnssen family awakens the Schloss Wartegg from its decades-long deep slumber: They acquire the castle and most of the English landscape park eastward and carefully renovate the premises to bring out a sustainable, modern hotel with an exquisite historic garden-fresh gastronomy.
 The Cultural Club Wartegg revives the connection to artistic inspirations.